MakerSCAD/makerscad-docs/source/CAD.rst

   CAD
 ##############

-ScratchyCAD provides with CAD (Computer-Aided-Design) blocks.
+MakersCAD provides with CAD (Computer-Aided-Design) blocks.

 They will help you create your 3d world and objects.